xebia-functional/macroid/README.md

 *Macroid* is the most badass modular functional user interface creation language for Android, implemented with Scala macros.
 [Some people say](http://www.urbandictionary.com/define.php?term=macroid) it’s also a dead noodle.

-Striving to be focused on one thing (GUI), *Macroid* promotes composability, high-level abstractions and advanced features, like functional reactive programming.
+Striving to be focused on one thing (GUI), *Macroid* promotes composability and high-level abstractions.

 Prerequisites: Scala `2.10.x` or `2.11.x`, Android `API 9+`.